Jorsek/docusaurus-template/README.md

-# A Jorsek template for Docusaurus
+# A Heretto template for Docusaurus